How to Mount ISO File on Linux

 The mount command allows you to attach (mount) ISO files at a particular mount point in the directory tree.

-The instructions on this section should work on any Linux distribution, including Ubuntu, Debian, and CentOS.
+The instructions in this section work on any Linux distribution.

 1. Start by creating the mount point, it can be any location you want: